 Mile Moment of the Month: Jim Ryun’s Sub-4 at Kansas State Meet

 Unfortunately and disappointingly, the Kansas State High School Activities Association (KSHSAA) does not celebrate this historic mark in their record books.
-With some of America's greatest Milers of all-time born and raised in Kansas, there isn't a better state than the Sunflower State to Bring Back the Mile to honor them and Ryun's extraordinary HS Mile performance.
+With some of America's greatest Milers of all-time born and raised in Kansas, there isn't a better state than the Sunflower State to Bring Back the Mile to honor them and Ryun's extraordinary high school Mile performance.

 - Petition Kansas State High School Activities Association to #BringBackTheMile